 - Oregon does not prohibit employers from considering criminal records (except expunged juvenile records) but the state does impose certain notice requirements.
 See Arrest and Conviction Records.

-- A new state law restricts when employers can make criminal history inquiries during the hiring process, and a Portland ordinance goes even further.
+- State law restricts when employers can make criminal history inquiries during the hiring process.
 See Ban the Box.

 - Where employees serve vulnerable populations, Oregon requires certain background checks.
 See Mandatory Background Checks.

 - Preemployment drug testing is permissible, provided that certain procedures are followed.
 See Drug and Alcohol Testing Programs.

 - The state has a medical marijuana program, but employers are not required to adjust their policies to accommodate users of the program.
 See Medical Marijuana.